 After the pass, we will leave the moraine rock and hike down to Cuyoc, where we’ll walk through a very different type of terrain that descends into a fantasy-like valley with peaks and glacial lakes.

-The final destination will be Elefante Camp, where we will much-rest before our night photography session in the valley.
+The final destination will be Elefante Camp, where we will rest before our night photography session in the valley.

-On this new day of our Peruvian Andes photo tour, we will start a very short but steep hike to San Antonio Pass where, if the weather cooperates, we’ll be able to enjoy possibly the most epic vista in the entire Huayhuash range.
+On this new day of our Peruvian Andes photo tour, we will start with a sunrise session around Elefante Camp and rest in preparation for a very short but steep hike to San Antonio Pass for sunset where, if the weather cooperates, we’ll be able to enjoy possibly the most epic vista in the entire Huayhuash range.

 On the last day of our Huayhuash photo tour, we will return to the “human world” in a descent hike to Huayllapa Village.